Addressable RGB 8x8-LED Flexible Panel, 5V, 10mm Grid (APA102C)

-The connectors and power wires for our APA102C-based LED panels.
+The connectors and power wires for our SK9822 and APA102C LED panels.
 From left to right: output connector, auxiliary power wires, input connector.

 Each LED panel has three connection points: the input connector, the auxiliary power wires, and the output connector.
 These can be seen in the adjacent picture.

 The input connector has four male pins inside of a plastic connector shroud, each separated by about 0.1″.
 The black wire is ground, the green wire is the data signal input (DIN), the yellow wire is the clock signal input (CIN), and the red wire is the power line.

 The auxiliary power wires consist of stripped black and red wires.
 The black wire is ground, and the red wire is the power line.
 This provides an alternate (and possibly more convenient) connection point for LED matrix power.

 The output connector is designed to mate with the input connector of another APA102C LED product to allow the panel to be chained to it.
 The black wire is ground, the green wire is the data output (DOU), the yellow wire is the clock output (COU), and the red wire is the power line.

 All three black ground wires are electrically connected, and all three red power wires are electrically connected.

 To control the LED panel from a microcontroller, three wires from the input connector should be connected to your microcontroller.
 The LED panel’s ground (black) should be connected to ground on the microcontroller, and the LED panel’s data input line (green) and clock input line (yellow) should each be connected to one of the microcontroller’s I/O lines.
 The male pins inside the input connector fit the female terminations on our premium jumper wires and wires with pre-crimped terminals.
 If you are connecting the LED panel to a breadboard or a typical Arduino with female headers, you would want to use male-female wires.